Sunday Worship Service: Sundays at 10:30am

 The Lord’s Supper (Communion)

-We celebrate communion on the first Sunday of the month.
-Communion is the Lord’s Supper – it is the command and invitation of Jesus.
-We invite anyone who has professed faith in Christ and intends to follow Him to join us in communion.
+We celebrate the Lord's Supper every Sunday.
+We invite anyone who has professed faith in Christ and approaches the table in a repentant manner to join us in communion.

 "For as often as you eat this bread and drink this cup, you proclaim the Lord’s death until he comes."
 1 Corinthians 11:26